-- Handlebars must be made of steel, aluminum, titanium or another material approved by the AMA.
+- 7. Handlebars and Controls - Handlebars must be made of steel, aluminum, titanium or another material approved by the AMA.
 Repaired, cracked or broken handlebars are prohibited.
-Handlebar mounts may be altered. - Control levers must have ball ends at least 1/2 inch in diameter. - c.
+Handlebar mounts may be altered. - b.
+Control levers must have ball ends at least 1/2 inch in diameter. - c.
 All motorcycles must be equipped with a functional mechanical kill device (such as a compression release) or ignition cut-off switch mounted on the handlebar and able to be reached without taking one's hand from a handgrip. - d.
-Motorcycles must be fitted with a self-closing throttle.

-9. Forks

-- Forks must be adequate in strength and size for the motorcycle and its use. - b.
-If the forks are moved up in the triple clamps and protrude more than 1 inch (including air stem if so equipped) above the lowest portion of the handlebars, then a protection device must be fitted over them. - A steering damper may be used.

-- Gas tank capacity must be between 5 liters (1.32 gallons) and 24 liters (6.34 gallons).
+Motorcycles must be fitted with a self-closing throttle. - 8.
+Forks - a.
+Forks must be adequate in strength and size for the motorcycle and its use. - b.
+If the forks are moved up in the triple clamps and protrude more than 1 inch (including air stem if so equipped) above the lowest portion of the handlebars, then a protection device must be fitted over them. - c.
+A steering damper may be used. - 9.
+Gas Tanks - a.
+Gas tank capacity must be between 5 liters (1.32 gallons) and 24 liters (6.34 gallons).
 The gas tank must be manufactured and mounted in a safe and workmanlike manner. - Leaking gas tanks or fittings, as well as temporary makeshift repairs, are prohibited. - c.
 Seat tanks are prohibited. - d.
 Gas tank vent lines must have a device that prevents gasoline from escaping. - e.
-Carbon Fiber or carbon composite fuel tanks are not permitted unless homologated.
+Carbon Fiber or carbon composite fuel tanks are not permitted unless homologated. - 10.
+Fenders - a.
+The front fender and the rear portion of the rear fender may be removed, or special fenders may be fitted.